giovannizotta/circular/README.md

 It features a custom pathfinding algorithm that remembers liquidity information about the graph thanks to failed payments.
 Initially it doesn't know anything about the graph, but it will learn about it as it fails payments.

 ## Features
-* Rebalance by Short Channel Id or by Node Id
-* Rebalance a channel from multiple sources in parallel
+* Lightweight
 * No invoices
 * Liquidity information is stored in `graph.json`
-* Success and failure data is stored in the database
+* Usage data is stored in the database

+## Endpoints
+* `circular`: Rebalance a channel by scid
+* `circular-node`: Rebalance a channel by node id
+* `circular-parallel`: Rebalance a channel using many channels as source in parallel
+* `circular-stats`: Get stats about the usage of the plugin

+Detailed explanation of the endpoints follows in the Usage section.

 ## Building
 You need Go 1.18 or higher to build this plugin.